lffg/fdb/docs/spec.md

 in the sequence, the first byte is `0`, indicating that the page is not the first.

+## Data Types

+`fdb` support eight types:

+- `bool`, a byte which only allows for `0` and `1`.
+- `byte`, a byte (i.e., a single-byte _unsigned_ integer).
+- `shortint`, a two-byte signed integer.
+- `int`, a four-byte signed integer.
+- `bigint`, an eight-byte signed integer.
+- `timestamp`;
+- `text`, a variable-length UTF-8 encoded sequence of bytes;
+- `blob`, a variable-length arbitrary sequence of bytes;
+- `array`, a composite type that represents an unidimensional and homogeneous sequence of values of the same type.
+E.g., one may store an array of `text` elements.

+### Data Types Format

+- `bool`, `byte`, `shortint`, `int` and `bigint` are stored as is;
+- `timestamp` is stored as an eight-byte signed integer, representing the amount of milliseconds since 00:00:00 UTC on 1 January 1970 (Unix Epoch);
+- `text` and `blob` are stored as:
+  - A two-byte unsigned integer which stores the length of the byte sequence;
+  - The byte sequence itself.
+In the case of strings, this sequence is UTF-8-encoded.
+- `array` are stored as:
+  - A two-byte unsigned integer representing its length;
+  - All the elements, forming a "packed serialization".
+Elements are serialized as described above.

+Currently, since `text`s, `blob`s and `array`s are stored _inline_ with the rest
+of the record, one must take into account that the record size may not surpass the page's size.

 ## Record Format

 Record Format